apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query.md

 The `NodeTypeIndex` implements a `QueryIndex` using `PropertyIndexLookup`s on `jcr:primaryType` `jcr:mixinTypes` to evaluate a node type restriction on the filter.
 The cost for this index is the sum of the costs of the `PropertyIndexLookup` for queries on `jcr:primaryType` and `jcr:mixinTypes`.

+### Temporarily Disabling an Index

+To temporarily disable an index (for example for testing), set the index type to "undefined".
+Please note that while the index type is not set, the index is not updated, so if you enable it again, it might not be correct.
+This is specially important for synchronous indexes.

 ### The Ordered Index

 NOTE: This index type has been deprecated.